dotnet/runtime/docs/design/features/DynamicPgo.md

     // this code is fairly cold
 }
 ```
 We can consider others, e.g. for indicating likely types.
-Note if the probability is not a jit-time constant the construct is ignored.
+Note if the probability is not a JIT-time constant the construct is ignored.

 GCC / LLVM have similar constructs.